 I was introduced to the spirit of atheism in

-the early seventies.
-The President of a major American atheistic
+the early seventies, when the President of a major American atheistic

-association was interviewed on a local TV station in my city.
+association was being interviewed on a local TV station in my city.
 I was baffled

 by the manís self-assuredness, his forcefulness and, most of all, his

 arrogance.
 The man concluded the interview with the following perplexing statement: ďNo

 intelligent mind would ever believe in God.Ē

 The atheistís concluding remark stayed with me for a long time.
 Several